-115.16 Inmates with disabilities and inmates who are limited English proficient Auditor Overall Determination: Meets Standard Auditor Discussion The Richland County Jail implemented a measure for use of an interpretive service, the Language Line, during the last audit in 2018.
+Inmates with disabilities and inmates who are limited English proficient

+The auditor reviewed Policy 506 Inmate Handbook and Orientation which covers the orientation of inmates new to the facility.
+The policy requires that orientation will be provided to inmates in their language by providing translation assistance.
+The facility currently has two Spanish speaking correctional officers.
+Spanish is the language other than English that is primarily encountered at this jail.
+The Richland County Jail implemented a measure for use of an interpretive service, the Language Line.
 The Language Line service provides the jail a method of assisting inmates who are deaf and inmates who are limited English proficient.
+For inmates who cannot read, have limited reading skills, are visually impaired or have intellectual, psychiatric or speech disabilities the materials will be read and explained to them by staff.
 During the interviews all staff were able to state their methods for assisting inmates with disabilities and who are limited English proficient.
 During the on-site portion of the audit there were no inmates who needed assistance.
-The staff assist visually impaired or those with intellectually impairments by verbally going over the material or providing assistance in a manner they are able to comprehend.